makerdao/community/governance/polls/templates/Collateral Onboarding/Investigate Implementation of a $collateral-like - $date_MONTH_DD,_YYYY.md

 ## Review

-This poll asks whether a $collateral-like should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state) and [Domain Teams](https://mips.makerdao.com/mips/details/MIP7#mip7c2-the-current-domain-roles-list).
+This poll asks whether a $collateral-like should be prioritized for inclusion in the Maker Protocol by the $poll_source.

 Please review the discussion [thread]($proposal_thread) to help inform your position before voting.

 ## Outcomes

-**Regardless of the winning option the following actions will be taken at the conclusion of this poll:**
-* A $collateral-like vault-type will be added to the [Collateral Status Index](https://docs.google.com/spreadsheets/d/1PDf_CzhGa7mLuOUfX6Bz3WrnCjDRhIjmu-vDZMMw4Qc/edit#gid=1077340672) by the Collateral Engineering Services Core Unit.
-* This $collateral-like will be added with a 'greenlight score' calculated using the outcome of this poll using the formula `Score = 'Yes' Votes - 'No' Votes`
-* The Core Units and Domain Teams will use the Collateral Status Index to direct their work on onboarding new vault-types.
+Regardless of the winning option, the relevant Scope Facilitators will use the results of this poll to direct their work on onboarding new vault-types.

 ---